HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Now you can see your app in dark mode with the default values.

+There is much more to talk about Dark Themes but this post is already big enough.
+Let's do it in another one.

 ## 8.3.
 PrimarySurface
- `colorPrimarySurface` is a theme attribute (and also a variant of some styles) that helps while working with surfaces in darkmode.
+ `colorPrimarySurface` is a theme attribute (and also a variant of some styles) that helps while working with surfaces in Dark Mode.

- Many colored widget surfaces are set to the primary color.
-Like the **Toolbar** or **Bottombar**, but in case we change the theme to a dark theme the primary color as surface color in these views does not look appropriate.
+ Several colored widget surfaces are set to the primary color.
+Like the **Toolbar** or **Bottombar**, but in case we change the theme to a Dark Theme, the primary color as the surface color does not look appropriate.

  For these cases there are `colorPrimarySurface` and `colorPrimaryOnSurface`.
-Widgets can use these attibutes as backgroundTints so in Light Theme the primary colors will be used, but in Dark Themes a dark surface color will be selected.
+Widgets can use these attributes as backgroundTints so in Light Theme the primary colors will be used, but in Dark Themes a dark surface color will be selected.

  We can see this behavior in the **BottomBar** style.
- In the `activity_main.xml` the **BottomBar** styles is  `Widget.MaterialComponents.BottomNavigationView.PrimarySurface`.
-When we turn on the Dark Mode the **BottomBar** will be colored as black, if we instead used `Widget.MaterialComponents.BottomNavigationView.Colored` when the Dark Mode is turned the **BottomBar** will be colored as primary.
+ In the companions app `activity_main.xml` the **BottomBar** styles is  `Widget.MaterialComponents.BottomNavigationView.PrimarySurface`.
+When we turn on the Dark Mode the **BottomBar** will be colored as black, if we instead used `Widget.MaterialComponents.BottomNavigationView.Colored` when the Dark Mode is turned on the **BottomBar** will be colored as primary.

  ```xml
 <com.google.android.material.bottomnavigation.BottomNavigationView